August 17 to 20, 2020

 Anyone interested in photography should have this solid foundation.
 It is essential that you are aware of these important fundamentals if you would like to improve your abilities.

-Orientation will begin Thursday at 10:00 am at the Sherbrooke Village Eliza Bent House (art building #C) for introductions and a short description about Historic Sherbrooke Village followed by your 1st session.
+Orientation will begin Monday at 10:00 am for introductions and a short description about Historic Sherbrooke Village followed by your 1st session.
 Each morning thereafter, at 10:00 am, you will begin your classes in the Eliza Bent House.
-At 7:00 each evening we will have a meet and greet and a discussion regarding the days works.
-We will hold an exhibition of the week’s works on Sunday from 11:30 to 12:30 pm at the Bent House to round off your week.
+At 7:00 each evening we will have a meet and greet and a discussion regarding the days works or evening photoshoots.
+We will hold an exhibition of the week’s works on Sunday from 1:30 to 3:00 pm to round off your week.

 Camera, lots of memory and batteries

 The atmosphere at our school is casual and there will be the opportunity for individual expression in your photography.
 There is easy access to wooded trails and the beautiful St. Mary’s River is on the camp property.
 The climate can vary from warm and sunny to chilly cloudy and wet so be prepared to layer with sweaters and pants.
 Timetable, schedule and session information will be distributed when you arrive.

 Accommodation & Meals

 Accommodations for students will be in our Hands on History home which is a hostel type house by the river - accommodations are dorm style with shared rooms and bunk style beds, please be advised to bring your own sleeping bags, towels, toiletries and pillow.
 You may also bring air mattresses for additional comfort.
 Meals are included for Monday lunch to Thursday lunch.
 We have some great cooks here, who have been feeding groups, school kids and teachers for years.